-Greek yogurt has become increasingly celebrated over the last few years.
+Greek yogurt benefits have become increasingly celebrated over the last few years.
 You may know that yogurt, especially Greek yogurt, is great for digestion.
-The live probiotics in yogurt can not only lead to a decrease in stomach issues, but it also helps build a healthy immune system.
-If the great taste and health benefits aren’t convincing enough, here are three things you probably didn’t know about Greek yogurt:
+The live probiotics in yogurt can lead to a decrease in stomach issues.
+Plus, Greek yogurt helps build a healthy immune system.
+If the great taste and bone health benefits aren’t convincing enough, let’s discuss three things you probably didn’t know about Greek yogurt.

-Greek yogurt is quickly making its way into the beauty world.
-It is a great ingredient to add to any DIY face mask, moisturizer, or even a hair mask.
-The probiotics in Greek yogurt can help reduce acne and redness while vitamin B keeps skin looking fresh.
+Greek yogurt benefits are quickly making their way into the beauty world.
+Greek yogurt is a great ingredient to add in any DIY face mask, moisturizer or even a hair mask.
+The probiotics in Greek yogurt can help reduce acne and redness while vitamin B12 keeps skin looking fresh.
 Additionally, the thick consistency of Greek yogurt works as an excellent moisturizer for dry or damaged hair, and it will even help reduce frizz!
-Check out this article from Women’s Health magazine to learn how to incorporate Greek yogurt into your beauty routine.
+Check out this article from Women’s Health magazine to learn how to incorporate Greek yogurt in your beauty routine.

 Greek Yogurt is a Superfood